 - Same as above, but you don’t need to subscribe to a home phone service just to get a free calling App.
 There are free phone service Apps that you can install on your mobile phone such as freephoneline.ca.
 The only drawback of this method is you need to buy credits from the provider beforehand in order to make long-distance phone calls.
 Otherwise, you should be fine if you intend to call numbers from your home city only while traveling in the US.

 International Travel, ‘s kinda different

-For international travel, the key to make calls via your mobile phone is getting the right mobile data.
-In many countries, traveler’s SIM cards for talking, text, and data are sold in convenience stores or electronics stores.
+For international travel, the key to making calls via your mobile phone is getting the right mobile data.
+In many countries, travelers’ SIM cards for talking, texting, and data are sold in convenience stores or electronics stores.
 For these SIM cards to work, you will need to install an APN app or input the info manually in your mobile phone setting.
 This may be challenging if you are not comfortable with tinkering with smartphone settings.
 Alternatively, you can rent a WiFi hotspot from shops in the destination airport and return it when you are leaving.
 I personally like the SIM card option because it expires automatically so there is no hassle to return it before leaving the country.

 Been there, done that